aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker.md

 the world and keep their topic data in sync, very useful for disaster recovery or in case of particular geo-distribution requirements.

-## Get started with Aiven for Apache Kafka® MirrorMaker 2

 Take your first steps with Aiven for Apache Kafka® MirrorMaker 2 by following our [Getting started](/docs/products/kafka/kafka-mirrormaker/get-started).